crcx/retroforth/doc/RETRO-Book.md

 simpler design.

 I've been pleased with Nga.
 On its own it really isn't useful though.
-So with RETRO I embed it into a larger framework that adds some basic I/O functionality.
+So with Retro I embed it into a larger framework that adds some basic I/O functionality.
 The *interfaces* handle the details of passing tokens into the language and capturing any output.
 They are free to do this in whatever model makes most